 Difficulty: Kind of tough

-The loop of the upper section of the ankh shows the deeper spiritual background and causes of the situation, while the stem of the base shows your prospects for the outcome.
+The loop of the upper section of the ankh reveals the spiritual background and causes of the situation, while the stem of the base focuses on prospects for the outcome.

-The first 2 cards represent the 2 parent causes of the situation.
-They will either compliment each other or show 2 opposing sides of a conflict, depending on how they relate.
+The first two tarot cards represent the two parent causes of the situation.
+They will either complement each other or show two opposing sides of a conflict, depending on how they relate.
 These are the significator cards of the Ankh spread.

-3. This card shows the early causes of the trend in question.
+3. This tarot card shines light upon the early causes of the trend in question.

-4. Shows the causes that triggered the current situation.
+4. Pinpoints the causes that triggered the current situation.

 5. Reveals the spiritual perspective of the subject at hand.

-6. This card informs the querent of the reasons why the spirit demanded this course of action to unfold, in that it was a means to this end.
-This can not be avoided.
+6. This card examines the reasons why this course of action had to unfold, as a means to this end.

-At this point, you want to pause to soak in the meaning of the first 6 cards before moving forward to the last 3 cards.
-The last 3 will show your prospects for the future.
+At this point, it is good to pause to soak in the meaning of the first six cards before moving forward to the last three cards.
+The last three reveal prospects for the future.

 7. The Next Step gives clues about the immediate future.

-8. Surprising Experiences encountered en route to the end result.
+8. Surprising Experiences encountered en route to the result.